MarioCarcota/deploythething/README.md

     - Go to the [Firebase Console](https://console.firebase.google.com/).
     - Create a new project.
     - Add a web app to your project and follow the instructions to get your Firebase config.
-    - Update `firebaseConfig` in `src/firebaseConfig.js` with your Firebase configuration details.

 4. **Configure Environment Variables**: